mithun-prasad/MRS/Slides/DayOneAgenda.md

     - Know what are the core components of MRS
     - Understand how PEMA works

+# Lunch!!

 ## Afternoon Session

 ### Learning Objectives

-* Code in R, error handling, etc.
+* Learning to code in R (including Labs)
+    - Data Types and Data Structures
+    - Error Handling
-* How you can use `dplyr` to manipulate data
+    - How you can use `dplyr` to manipulate `xdf` files

 # Microsoft R Data Stack